Fraud, Security and Fake Referrals

 - The Threat of Cancellation: Existing users that are looking to game the referral system can often be deterred by the threat of losing access to their account.
 This is particularly effective for SaaS, games, or marketplace companies because users often have vested value in keeping their accounts active, and fear losing access to a service they regularly use.

-Example 1: Bad Incentive, Shallow Goalpost, No Implicit Prevention: For example, imagine a referral program that gives people $100 in cash for each email address that they provide to an anonymous web form.
-It is easy to exploit this type program by providing fake email addresses, and anonymous users making referrals.
-While it would still be possible to create systems for fraud detection and response within Referral SaaSquatch, it would be a routine exercise to get around those systems with access to fake email addresses and proxy servers.
-Even if someone was caught repeatedly abusing the system, they would have already received their cash payout and the company would have no viable tracking means to pursue response from potentially anonymous individuals.
+Example 1 -- Bad Incentive, Shallow Goalpost, No Implicit Prevention: For example, imagine a referral program that gives people $100 in cash for each email address that they provide to an anonymous web form.
+It is easy to exploit this type of program by providing fake email addresses, especially with unidentified users making referrals.
+While it would still be possible to create systems for fraud detection and response within SaaSquatch, it would be a routine exercise to get around those systems with access to fake email addresses and proxy servers.
+Even if someone was caught repeatedly abusing the system, they would have already received their cash payout and the company would have no viable tracking means to pursue response from potentially untraceable individuals.

-Example 2: Good Incentive, Rewards for payment, Implicit Prevention Constraints: The referral program structure gives people a credit towards a future purchase when a friend makes a purchase.
+Example 2 -- Good Incentive, Rewards for payment, Implicit Prevention Constraints: The referral program structure gives people a credit towards a future purchase when a friend makes a purchase.
 The credit can only be applied against future purchases, preventing people from exploiting the system for cash benefit.
-The credit is associated with an account, so if someone is caught, the credit could be revoked, the account canceled.
+The credit is associated with an account, so if someone is caught, the credit could be revoked, and the account cancelled.
 The friends are required to make a purchase, creating a paper trail of purchase information (such as credit card) that can be used to de-duplicate accounts, and for fraud detection and response.